japila-books/apache-spark-internals/docs/webui/WebUI.md

 `getTabs` simply returns the <<tabs, registered tabs>>.

-NOTE: `getTabs` is used exclusively when `WebUITab` is requested for the link:spark-webui-WebUITab.adoc#headerTabs[header tabs].
+NOTE: `getTabs` is used exclusively when `WebUITab` is requested for the spark-webui-WebUITab.md#headerTabs[header tabs].

 === [[getHandlers]] Requesting Handlers -- `getHandlers` Method